just-another-userr/7dtd_mods/readme.txt

     Wild mushrooms will always drop a seed on harvest

 Changes to existing functionality:
-    Steroids are craftable at level 15
+    Steroids are craftable at medical level 15 Increased motherlode gains by 50% per level

 New Perks:
     Speed demon - Increase run speed